omarkawach/spatial_analysis_scenarios/README.md

 When conducting GIS research, an area of interest needs to be selected. **Buffer (proximity) analysis** is the first step one could take to do this.
 Depending on the coordinate system being used, a buffer distance can be in degrees or other units of measure like meters, kilometers, feet, miles, etc. The application of buffer analysis does not stop at creating study areas.
 Buffer analysis could also be used for counting the number of spatial features within a radius.

+**For Buffer Analysis: Make sure to change to a projected coordinate system before using buffers.
+For Ottawa, use UTM Zone 18N WGS 84.
+If we do not change the coordinate system, the buffer tool will assume degrees instead of distance.**

 Whether one is using polygons, lines, or points, various spatial relationship types could be used when conducting vector data analysis.
-Touches, contans, intersects, relation, within, crosses, and overlaps are some of the common keywords one would come across in a typical GIS application like QGIS.
+Touches, contains, intersects, relation, within, crosses, and overlaps are some of the common keywords one would come across in a typical GIS application like QGIS.
 When using these relationship types, new layers are created.
 This process is called topological overlaying.
 For example, when the input is a point layer and the overlay layer is a polygon, then the output is a point.
 Therefore, the output of a topological overlay operation is always based on the input.
-The output can have attributes transfered by the input/output into the new layer or have no attributes transfered at all.
+The output can have attributes transferred by the input/output into the new layer or have no attributes transferred at all.

 For an automated approach to proximity analysis in topology, one could take a collection of Voronoi (Thiessen) polygons and partion them by their distance to a point.
 [Voronoi Methods in GIS](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.86.3356&rep=rep1&type=pdf)